Korzo

 Welcome to The Impossibility of Invisibility, where music, movement, and theatre prepare you for a future in which privacy is rapidly disappearing.
 With the recent development of Wi-Fi sensing technology, Wi-Fi signals can now be used to extract nearly every detail about you: from your emotional state to your social life, from your vital functions to your behaviour.
 How desirable is constant connectedness when it comes at such a cost?

-Voice artist and creator Stephanie Pan, dancer and movement artist Paolo Yao, and lighting designer Pavla Beranová transform Wi-Fi sensor data into an immersive world of sound, dance, revelation, and reflection.
+Creator Stelios Manousakis, voice artist Stephanie Pan, dancer and movement artist Paolo Yao, and lighting designer Pavla Beranová present you this performance.
+They transform Wi-Fi sensor data into an immersive world of sound, dance, revelation, and reflection.
 Slowly, it becomes palpable how Wi-Fi sensing can shape our behaviour—yet also how we might resist it before it’s too late.
 Drawing you through utopian, dystopian, and realist scenarios, the work puts the myth of technology as progress to the ultimate test.

-The Impossibility of Invisibility was conceived and composed by Stelios Manousakis, directed by Lisenka Heijboer Castañón, and produced by Stichting Modulus: an artist-run interdisciplinary production house that explores what it means to exist together in the twenty-first century.
+The Impossibility of Invisibility was conceived and composed by Stelios Manousakis, directed by Lisenka Heijboer Castañón & Peter Laung, and produced by Stichting Modulus: an artist-run interdisciplinary production house that explores what it means to exist together in the twenty-first century.

 Stelios Manousakis